 Check out this contribution I posted on the SpatialLeiden GitHub repository for more details: link.
 Edit March 19th, 2026: This contribution was turned into a tutorial, using Harmony with SpatialLeiden here.

-For this tutorial we go with novae for its foundation model capabilities and hierarchical domains.
-In addition, it is easy to get lost with all the different methods being released on a weekly basis (especially for recent methods such as spatial transcriptomics), so it is important to focus on those tools/packages that 1) work/generalize well enough, 2) are easy to install, and 3) have a good documentation.
+It is easy to get lost with all the different methods being released on a weekly basis (especially for recent methods such as spatial transcriptomics), so it is important to focus on those tools/packages that 1) work/generalize well enough, 2) are easy to install, and 3) have a good documentation.

 The first step with Novae is computing spatial neighbors via spatial_neighbors, which takes a radius parameter.
 For this cropped region, we use a radius of 50.